The Twitch Graveyard

 Experiments that Never Officially Launched

-• ☠️ Making Cheering Easier aka Super Cheers: April 2022 - May 2022
+• ☠️ Making Cheering Easier, aka Super Cheers: April 2022 - May 2022

 • ☠️ Boost This Stream Channel Points: December 2020 - 2022?

 Boost This Stream was a discovery-type system that allowed communities to use their channel points to achieve a goal.
 If they achieved the goal, the streamer's channel would be featured on the Front Page for a limited time.
-I have not seen this feature in a few months, but do not know if it's officially dead.

 • ☠️ Boost This Stream Paid: September 2021 - April 2022

 Boost This Stream didn't end with Channel Points and started testing a Paid version.
-This feature offered the exact same function as the free channel points test but put it behind a paywall of $1 per 1000 impressions.
+This feature offered the same function as the free channel points test but put it behind a paywall of $1 per 1000 impressions.

 • ☠️ Boost Train: March 2022 - April 2022

-Boost Train was a continuation of the Boost system, previously tested as a free Channel Points feature and later a Paid test.
-Boost Train offered the same functionality but instead tied it to the Hype Train.
+Boost Train was a continuation of the Boost system, previously tested as a free Channel Points feature and later a paid test.
+Boost Train offered the same functionality but tied it to the Hype Train.
 Higher Hype Train success meant more front-page impressions.
 It was shut down after testers used it to porn onto the Front Page.

 • ☠️ Chants: May 2021 - February 2022